vuesion/vuesion/README.md

 ### i18n and extracting messages

-To extract all your i18n identifies run `npm run extract-i18n-messages`.
+To extract all your i18n IDs run `npm run extract-i18n-messages`.
-This will generate the languages files, defined in `./packages.json` in the folder `./i18n`, to add new language files add a new entry in `config."supported-languages"`.
+This will generate the languages files in the folder `./i18n`, to add new language files add a new entry to `package.json -> config."supported-languages"`.

 This script also enables you to define default messages with a magic comment:

 `$t('App.nav.components' /*Components*/)`,
-this will add `'Components'` as newly generated values to all the `'App.nav.components'` keys, but will keep previous added values.
+this will add `'Components'` as default value to all `'App.nav.components'` keys, but will keep previously added values.

 ## Release
 To release a new version of your project run one of the following commands: